Showcase Celebrates Faculty Work

 Earthquake simulation technology, workshops for international students, the art and religion of India, September 11 literature and film, Boston’s musical history, and cybersecurity management are among the many topics that will be covered during the showcase.

-Ke’Anna Skipwith, director of online learning and another of the event’s planners, says that representatives from various Wentworth departments—including the Center for Wellness and Disability Services, and Technology Services—will be on hand to speak with faculty and staff.
+Ke’Anna Skipwith, director of online learning and another of the event’s planners, says that representatives from various Wentworth departments—including the Center for Wellness, and Technology Services—will be on hand to speak with faculty and staff.

 “[These are] offices that collaborate with faculty to provide resources to enhance teaching and learning,” she says.